 As a teacher we also need to remember that each student will have to deal with problems in their life.
 To make sure that my students understand this I can incorporate it into my mathematics class through this quote: "Every person is born to a unique set of circumstances, time, place, family, natural affinities, intrinsic motivations, attraction to objects, activities and people in our environments.
 Fifty factors in different combinations would give us a figure of 50! or 3.04140932 × 1064.
 The permutations and combinations of all the factors that create a human being may reach to the infinite."
 (Every Brain is Unique)

-I will treat each student as an individual and try to account for the differences.
+and try to account for the differences.
 A woman named Jill Bolte Taylor wrote these 12 techniques after she suffered a stroke and had to reteach herself everything she used to know.
 I will remember that:

 "1.
 I am not stupid.
 I am wounded.
 Please respect me.